nithish-sakthivel/myterraform/README.md

 # myterraform
-This Repo is my pratical pratice files
+This Repo contains the terraform files to create AWS EC2 instance with Security Groups.